The Rundown

 - Might not suit pets and pet parents on a budget

 American Bulldogs are known for being sensitive to certain dry dog foods.
-If your dog is one of those who struggles with their tummy, a limited ingredient food could be the best dog food choice for your pup.
+If your dog is one of those who experience some stoomach sensitivities, a limited ingredient dog food like this one could be the best dog food choice for your pup.

-Every one of these recipes contains fewer than 10 ingredients.
-There’s a surprising range of flavors, each one with a different combination.
-It’s super easy to find something to suit your dog and avoid just about all common allergens.
+Each one of these dog food recipes contains fewer than 10 ingredients which reduces any risk of your dog ingesting some ingredients that they may not agree with.
+There’s a surprising range of flavor combinations which make it super easy to find something that will suit your dog while avoiding most common allergens.

 click to see more